Coldwel/Data_entry_testing_application/README.md

 Key features of the application include:

-1. Employee Management: The app allows the registration and management of employee information, including their roles, permissions, and contact details.
+1. Employee Management: The app allows the registration and management of employee information, including their roles, permissions, and contact details. **Not yet implemented**

 2. Bug Reporting: Employees can easily report bugs through a dedicated bug report tab, providing detailed information such as title, preconditions, description, expectation, and reproducibility.